-- 54 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
-These colour codes are used by the Council to determine the duration for investments.
-The Council will therefore use counterparties within the following durational bands: - Purple 2 years - Blue 1 year (only applies to nationalised or semi nationalised UK Banks) - Orange 1 year - Red 6 months - Green 100 days - No Colour as individually specified in the Strategy - 55 The Capita Asset Services creditworthiness service uses a wider array of information than just primary ratings and by using a risk weighted scoring system, does not give undue preponderance to just one agency's ratings. - 56 Typically the minimum credit ratings criteria the Council use will be a short term rating (Fitch or equivalents) of short term rating F1 and a long term rating A-.
+- 62 The Capita Asset Services creditworthiness service uses a wider array of information than just primary ratings.
+Furthermore, by using a risk weighted scoring system, does not give undue preponderance to just one agency's ratings. - 63 Typically the minimum credit ratings criteria the Council uses will be a Short Term rating (Fitch or equivalents) of short term rating F1 and a long term rating A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 57 All credit ratings will be monitored regularly.
-The Council is alerted to changes to ratings of all three agencies through its use of the Capita Asset Services creditworthiness service. - if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in Credit Default Swap against the iTraxx benchmark and other market data on a weekly basis.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 58 Sole reliance will not be placed on the use of this external service.
-In addition this Council will also use market data and market information, information on government support for banks and the credit ratings of that supporting government.
+In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 64 All credit ratings will be monitored regularly.
+The Council is alerted to changes to ratings of all three agencies through its use of the Capita Asset Services creditworthiness service. - if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in Credit Default Swap against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Capita Asset Services.
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 65 Sole reliance will not be placed on the use of this external service.
+In addition this Council will also use market data and market information, information on any external support for banks to help support its decision making process.